-All sampling equipment testing and maintenance requirements are detailed in the TCEQ SWQM Procedures, Volume 1: Physical and Chemical Monitoring Methods for Water, Sediment, and Tissue: RG-415 (August 2012 or most recent version).
+All sampling equipment testing and maintenance requirements are detailed in the TCEQ SWQM Procedures, Volume 1: Physical and Chemical Monitoring Methods for Water, Sediment, and Tissue: RG-415 (August 2012 or most recent version) and TCEQ SWQM Procedures, Volume 2: Methods for Collecting and Analyzing Biological Assemblage and Habitat Data: RG-416 (May 2014 or most recent version).
 Sampling equipment is inspected and tested upon receipt and is assured appropriate for use.
 Equipment records are kept on all field equipment and a supply of critical spare parts is maintained.